 Article 71 1. (c) - Review procedure

-Re-examination of a case in connection with the review of a decision may be requested by the defendant on the basis of Article 19 of the Regulation by submitting an application:
+Re-examination of a case in connection with the review of a decision can be initiated by the defendant on the basis of Article 19 of the Regulation by submitting an application:

-1) with regard to the review of a judgment or decision by a district (city district) Court - to the relevant regional Court;
+1) for the review of a judgment or decision by a district or city court – to the corresponding regional court;

-3) with regard to the review of a judgment or decision by a chamber of the Supreme Court - to the Department of Civil Cases of the Senate of the Supreme Court;
+3) for the review of a judgment or decision by a chamber of the Supreme Court – to the Department of Civil Cases of the Supreme Court.

-An application may not be made if the period in which the enforcement document concerning the relevant ruling may be submitted for enforcement has expired.
+An application may not be submitted if the period during which the enforcement document concerning the relevant ruling may be submitted for enforcement has expired.